Claudia Ledesma Abdala

 Claudia Alejandra Ledesma Abdala de Zamora (born 14 September 1974) is an Argentine politician, currently serving as a National Senator for Santiago del Estero Province and as Provisional President of the Argentine Senate since 2019.
 A member of the local Civic Front for Santiago, Ledesma Abdala was governor of Santiago del Estero from 2013 to 2017, succeeding and preceding her husband, Gerardo Zamora.

 Early life and education

 Ledesma was born in La Banda.
 Her father, Oscar Ledesma, was active in local politics as a supporter of Governor Carlos Juárez.
 She graduated as a lawyer and notary from the Catholic University of Santiago del Estero.
-Her grandfather, Ricardo "Pololo" Abdala, was a physician and a prominent Radical Civic Union leader in the province as well.
+Her maternal grandfather, Ricardo "Pololo" Abdala, was a physician and a prominent Radical Civic Union leader in the province as well.

 Political career

 Ledesma entered public service in 2003 when she was elected Citizen Ombudsman for La Banda on the UCR ticket, and in 2005 she was appointed local infractions judge.
 Ledesma and her first husband, Jorge Amerio, were divorced, and in 2005 she met her future husband, Governor Gerardo Zamora.
 She was later appointed by her husband as Director of the Provincial Motor Vehicle Registry.
 The couple had two sons and a daughter.